JSON Web Tokens

-There are benefits to using JWTs when compared to simple web tokens (SWTs) and Security Assertion Markup Language (SAML) tokens.
+There are benefits to using JWTs when compared to simple web tokens (SWTs) and SAML tokens.

 More compact: JSON is less verbose than XML, so when it is encoded, a JWT is smaller than a SAML token.
 This makes JWT a good choice to be passed in HTML and HTTP environments.